 Getting there: Metro Notre-Dame de Lorette

 Rue Daguerre: Lively Market Street Near Montparnasse

-Situated in a relatively untrampled stretch of south Paris in close reach of Montparnasse and its imposing tower, Rue Daguerre is a pedestrian-only, permanent market street that's always pleasant for shopping, strolling and tasting.
-The fromageries (cheese shops) like the one pictured here are particularly good on Rue Daguerre, and when I lived in the area I often headed there to get slabs of excellent, nutty comté or a good oozing camembert au lait cru for a bargain.
-The fish, meat, produce and specialty products such as honey, jams and confits are all excellent here too, and there's an Italian traiteur, O Sole Mia, selling fresh pasta and other goodies that I particularly like at number 44.
+Situated in a relatively untrampled stretch of South Paris in close reach of Montparnasse and its imposing tower, Rue Daguerre is a pedestrian-only, permanent market street that's always pleasant for shopping, strolling, and tasting.
+The fromageries (cheese shops) are particularly good on Rue Daguerre and you can get slabs of excellent, nutty comté or a good oozing camembert au lait cru for a bargain.
+The fish, meat, produce, and specialty products such as honey, jams, and confits are all excellent here too, and there's an Italian traiteur, O Sole Mia, selling fresh pasta and other goodies at number 44.
 At number 82, you'll find one of Paris' best bakeries, Au Moulin de la Vierge.

 Rue Cler: Market Street Near Invalides

 The car-free Rue Cler in Paris' posh 7th arrondissement has one of the city's largest and most exciting (for foodies, at least) permanent outdoor street markets.
-Quality is de rigueur here: you're unlikely to find any molding fruit or less than excellent fish and meat at this favorite grocery hub for les bonnes familles of Paris.
+Quality is de rigueur here: You're unlikely to find any molding fruit or less than excellent fish and meat at this favorite grocery hub for les bonnes familles of Paris.
 Not surprisingly, it's not always cheap-- but if you want to stake out top-quality fresh ingredients or nonperishables to take back home with you, a stroll on this coveted market street won't disappoint.
-Rick Steves has an excellent guide to the best stands, shops and bakeries here.